saleor/saleor-docs/docs/api-reference.md

 <td valign="top">[<a href="#checkoutlineinput">CheckoutLineInput</a>]!</td>
 <td>

-A list of checkout lines, each containing information about an item in the checkout.
+A list of checkout lines, each containing information about an item in the Checkout.

 </td>
 </tr>